 As a liaison librarian, Krista Godfrey became interested in instructional technologies.
 Her growing interest in the use of technologies in libraries recently lead her to a position as Web Services Librarian at Memorial University of Newfoundland, where she concentrates on the library website, usability, user experience and mobile library resources.
-She is currently the president/treasurer of the Ontario Library Information Technology Association.
+She was previously the president/treasurer of the Ontario Library Information Technology Association.
 She blogs at the wee librarian.

 Creating a Culture of Usability in Your Library eCourse

 You must complete your registration in advance of the eCourse by following the instructions contained in the PDF download that accompanies your purchase.
 The download can be found on the final confirmation screen after you complete your purchase and may also be accessed from your account.
 Select "My Account" and then select the "Files" tab to see all of your digital downloads.